BlueAsuka/ChiPoGen/README.md

     python init.py

+Then prepare for the data including tokenlization, train-val dataset spliting and saving the poetry training and valuating dataset to a binary file

+    python preparation.py

 For training the model, configurate the two files in the `configs`:

 - `model.json`: the hyperparameters of the model architecture
 - `train.json`: the hyperparameters of the model training

-Then you have to login to the [wandb](https://wandb.ai/site) for training logging, or you can set `wandb_log=False` in the `train.py` (I place the variable in the beginning of the whole training script which is easy for targeting at) to disable the wandb logging. (*Sorry for asking you to directly edit the source code which is commonly annoying*)
+Then you have to login to the [wandb](https://wandb.ai/site) for training logging.
+If you are the first time for training, then the logging interface will be triggered in the command line and you will require an API key of the wandb for logging.
+Or you can set `wandb_log=False` in the `train.py` (I place the variable in the beginning of the whole training script which is easy for targeting at) to disable the wandb logging. (*Sorry for asking you to directly edit the source code which is commonly annoying*)

 Then run the following command on the command line to start model training: